Villeneuve-Saint-Georges: Middle Ages

 In the Middle Ages, Villeneuve-Saint-Georges was a possession of the abbey of Saint-Germain-des-Prés.
 The addition of "Saint-Georges" in the name of the commune was after the remains of Saint George was brought back in AD 858.
 The strategic position on the road between Paris towards the cities of Melun, Clermont-Ferrand and Lyon made it a transport hub and wan regularly visited and traversed by kings and dukes.
 The importance of the towns led it to be plundered, raided and besieged many times, including during the Hundred Years' War.

 The city mostly relied on farming and wine-making for income.

 Renaissance and Modern Times

 During the Siege of Paris in 1590, Captain Saint-Paul forced his way into Villeneuve-Saint-Georges and killed the 200-300 men under the name of Henry IV of France who were garrisoned there, whilst delivering food and assistance to the besieged people in Paris.

 During the modern times, Villeneuve became a bourgeois city.
 Mansions, like the castles of Beauregard and Bellevue were built in the area, and people of the higher classes visited Villeneuve, like Henry IV of France, Catherine de' Medici and Mme of Sévigné.

 In 1652, The Prince of Condé rebelled, and Charles IV sent Turenne to confront him.
 A battle took place between them in the area.

+The Hôtel de Ville, commissioned as a hunting lodge for King Louis XVI, was completed in 1773.